-Impairment of non financial assets
+Impairment of Non-financial Assets

-The Group suffered from timber supply constraints and unplanned customer shut-downs in Western Australia as a result of the COVID-19 pandemic which resulted in reduced domestic business that impacted our equity accounted investment Bio Growth Partners (BGP).
-Additionally operations in the last quarter were significantly impacted by wet weather in WA impacting site access to produce forecast volumes.
-The tough economic conditions lead to the write off the Group's 40% investment in BGP for \$2.2M.
-Subsequent to year end, the Group purchased the remaining 60% share in BGP for \$1 per share.
-The Group is in negotiation with a major corporate customer in Western Australia in order to have security of supply (Biomass) moving forward which would allow BGP to become a profitable business.
+The Group suffered from timber supply constraints and unplanned customer shutdowns in Western Australia as a result of the COVID-19 pandemic, which resulted in reduced domestic business that impacted our equity accounted investment Bio Growth Partners (BGP).
+Additionally, operations in the last quarter were significantly impacted by wet weather in Western Australia impacting site access to produce forecast volumes.
+The tough economic conditions lead to the write off the Group's 40 per cent investment in BGP for \$2.2 million.
+Subsequent to year end, the Group purchased the remaining 60 per cent share in BGP for \$1 per share.
+The Group is in negotiation with a major corporate customer in Western Australia in order to have security of supply (Biomass) moving forward, which would allow BGP to become a profitable business.

-Significant Events Subsequent to the end of the Financial Year
+Significant Events Subsequent to the End of the Financial Year

-The Group announced the appointment of Mr Tony Mckenna as its next Managing Director and CEO on 20 July 2021.
-Mr Mckenna has extensive international experience in delivering growth strategies and major investment projects that will directly assist Midway with its future growth plans.
-Mr Mckenna is currently the CEO and Managing Director of Ruyi Australia.
-Mr Mckenna will commence with Midway once he finalises his exit arrangements with his current employer.
+The Group announced the appointment of Mr Tony McKenna as its next Managing Director and CEO on 20 July 2021.
+Mr McKenna has extensive international experience in delivering growth strategies and major investment projects that will directly assist Midway with its future growth plans.
+Mr McKenna is currently the CEO and Managing Director of Ruyi Australia.
+Mr McKenna will commence with Midway once he finalises his exit arrangements with his current employer.

-Other than noted in this report, The Directors are not aware of any matter or circumstance which has arisen since 30 June 2021 that has significantly affected or may significantly affect the operations of the Group in subsequent financial years, the results of those operations, or the state of affairs of the Group in future financial years.
+Other than noted in this report, the Directors are not aware of any matter or circumstance which has arisen since 30 June 2021 that has significantly affected or may significantly affect the operations of the Group in subsequent financial years, the results of those operations, or the state of affairs of the Group in future financial years.